cityofaustin/vision-zero/database/README.md

 As a best practice, tables should always be configured with `created_at` of type `timestamptz` with default `now()`.
 Layers should make use of the [ArcGIS Online Layer Helper](/toolbox/load_agol_layer) tool so that they can be easily refreshed.

-Typically, any foreign key contstraint that references the layer should use the `ON UPDATE SET NULL` directive to ensure that the rows in the layer table can be deleted and re-inserted without being blocked by foreign references.
+Typically, any foreign key constraint that references the layer should use the `ON UPDATE SET NULL` directive to ensure that the rows in the layer table can be deleted and re-inserted without being blocked by foreign references.

 ## Backups